derfelix42/ESP-OTA-MQTT-Framework/README.md

 ## Using Over-The-Air updates
 This is an extremly great feature with ESPs, as you can place them at any inaccessible location you want and still reprogramm them (as long as they still have good WiFi connection and power...).
 You can read more on: https://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html

+## Using JSON
+The _ArduinoJson_ Library is included as it make it pretty easy to work with JSON-Data send over mqtt to/by node-red.
+You can find out how to use ist on: https://arduinojson.org/